aaronxavier/aaronxavier.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-An enthusiastic master student and robotics engineer with 3.5 years of experience of building complex and intelligent robots and robotic systems.
-Currently finishing up my masters in embedded systems from Fachhochschule Dortmund.
+An enthusiastic master student and robotics engineer with 3.5 years of experience of building complex, safe, explainable and reliable robots and robotic systems.
+Currently writing my final thesis with Bosch Research in Behavior Definition for Robots, and finishing up my masters in Embedded Systems from Fachhochschule Dortmund.

+My core interest lies in the domain of Computer Vision.
+Imparting the sense of vision to the robotic systems that we design has always thrilled me to the core.
+This interest has driven me through most of my [experiences](/cv/).

-Use the links on the title bar to bowse through my work and feel free to reach out to me via [email](mailo:aaronxcode@outlook.com).
+Use the links on the title bar to browse through my work and feel free to reach out to me via [email](mailo:aaronxcode@outlook.com).